RHaigh/Web-Scraping-with-Selenium/README.md

 Software Requirements: Selenium Webdriver

-The most difficult and important task is initially aligning your browser, driver and selenium versions as any mis-match here will result in failure to execute.
+The most difficult and important task is initially aligning your browser, driver and selenium versions.
+Any mismatch here will result in failure to execute.

 Note that selenium webdriver allows you to use the following broswer that must be matched with a specific webdriver: